-The scientific theme for the upcoming jSchool is Sustainability: What Psychology can Contribute to the Sustainable Development Gaols.
-While many of our projects feature a pilot element, we require all projects to meet the standards of reproducible science by encouraging early stages of study to involve some level of replication.
+The scientific theme for the upcoming jSchool is Biased beliefs: The psychology of irrationality and its consequences.
+While many of our projects feature a pilot element, we require all projects to meet the standards of reproducible science by encouraging the study to involve some level of replication.
 We encourage applicants to consider attempts to replicate prevailing conclusions in psychological and behavioural sciences in new languages, locations, and environments, while also inviting new methods and measures.

-The general focus should relate to the theme of sustainability.
-However, we understand sustainability broadly and encourage applications for projects across all areas, such as health, work, or education.
+The general focus should relate to the theme of irrationality.
+However, we understand irrationality broadly and encourage applications for projects across all areas of psychology.
 Studies of other related topics will also be considered so long as they meet the general description provided here.
-As this is a very broad theme, we have given example project ideas below, though other ideas are very welcome, and these are meant only as idea-generators.
+Given the breadth of the theme, we have provided some example project ideas below, though other ideas are very welcome.
+We also strongly encourage exploring the impact of biased beliefs in the domain of public health and well-being, decision-making, politics, communication, and more.